£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 How long does the yellow fever vaccination last?

 The yellow fever vaccination provides lifelong protection and certificates are valid for life.
 Booster injections aren’t needed for most travellers.
-If you’re not sure if or when you had the yellow fever vaccination or you think you need a booster, our practice nurse will be able to advise you further.
+If you are not sure if or when you had the yellow fever vaccination or you think you may need a booster, our practice nurse will be able to advise you further.

 “I have had persistent neck and shoulder discomfort for some time.
 Regular visits to my local GP did not help.
 I was recommended to see Dr Sheila O’Neil who gave me a check-up and recommended that I see her physiotherapist colleague, Vicky Graham.
 I have had three sessions of physiotherapy and have regained full mobility in my neck and shoulders and feel a great deal better.
 I am very grateful to Dr Sheila and expect, with my husband, to sign up with her as regular patients.”Mrs Johnston